This guide describes how to run an XCTest or a Game Loop test using the gcloud CLI.

 gcloud auth login

-- Set your current project in gcloud:
+- Set your Firebase project in gcloud, where PROJECT_ID is

 gcloud config set project PROJECT_ID